-In the instance where each of these architectural planes are running local on each of your network devices, this is referred to as a distributed control plane.
+In the instance where each of these network architectural planes is running locally on each of your network devices, this is referred to as a distributed control plane.
 If we have multiple devices that we are individually managing at the control plane, what if we moved the control plane from all of the devices onto one centralised Network controller?
-This is where software defined networking can shine.
+This is where software-defined networking can shine.

 Cisco Networking equipment actually has its own version of the SDN network and they call it ACI, Application Centric Infrastructure.
 This is simply the name that Cisco gives their SDN architecture.
 Cisco also has its own network controller they call an Application Policy Infrastructure Controller.
 The language in which the APIC speaks to the ACIs on the devices is called OPFLEX.
 The Software program will communicate with the controller through languages such as Python and Java.
 The network controller will then communicate with your devices through OPLFEX and sometimes through telnet and SSH.

 Software-Defined Networking is a technology welcomed by the networking world.
-By centralising the management of all devices will save network administrators a lot of time it would typically take to configure and maintain their large infrastructure of network devices.
+Centralising the management of all devices will save network administrators a lot of time it would typically take to configure and maintain their large infrastructure of network devices.

 Related content – What is Intent Based Networking?